Tax Shield: Definition, Formula & Examples

 The benefit of using depreciation with a tax shield is that you can subtract any depreciation expenses from taxable income.
 These intangible assets can affect your rate of tax and tax expense.

-A tax shield in capital budgeting is a way for corporations to strategically plan their optimal capital structure.
+A tax shield in capital budgeting is a way for corporations to strategically plan their optimal capital structure and decide which investments to follow.
 This, in turn, makes debt funding much cheaper since interest expenses on debt are tax-deductible.

 WHY BUSINESS OWNERS LOVE FRESHBOOKS